courselabs/dev/labs/web-app/README.md

 ## Lab

-Change text "Welcome to the Bulletin Board"; do you need to rebuild with node to see the changes?
+Change text "Welcome to the Event Calendar!".
+Do you need to stop and start the application again to see the changes?

 Can you find where the data is actually stored?
 What happens if you delete the database file?